This guide explains how to:

 - Navigate to the IAM & Admin page in the left-hand navigation bar in the Google Cloud console, then click the Quotas tab in the left-hand navigation bar.

-- Near the top of the page, click the text box that says Filter table and type in
+- Near the top of the page, click the text box that says Filter table

 Compute Engine API.
 Click the only result.